-Our research and development expenditures were approximately \$3.2 million in 2006 and \$3.0 million in 2005 and 2004.
+Our research and development expenditures were approximately \$3.7 million, \$3.2 million and \$3.0 million in 2007, 2006 and 2005, respectively.
 We anticipate that we will continue to make investments in research and development activities as we deem appropriate given the circumstances at such time.
 We plan to continue to pursue a balanced development portfolio strategy of originating new products from internal research and development programs and acquiring products through business and technology acquisitions.